Dentinogenesis imperfecta: Treatment

-Preventive and restorative care are important as well as esthetics as a consideration.
-This ensures preservation of the patient's vertical face height between their upper and lower teeth when they bite together.
-The basis of treatment is standard throughout the different types of DI where prevention, preservation of occlusal face height, maintenance of function, and aesthetic needs are priority.
+Preventive and restorative care are important as well as aesthetics as a consideration.
+This ensures preservation of the patient's vertical dimension between their maxillary (upper) and mandibular (lower) teeth when they occlude (bite together).
+The basis of treatment is standard throughout the different types of DI where prevention, preservation of vertical dimension, maintenance of function, and aesthetic needs are priority.
 Preventive efforts can limit pathology occurring within the pulp, which may render future endodontic procedures less challenging, with better outcomes.